hsasctf/lxctf/docs/service_requirements.md

 - script has to provide a `result()` method returning following dict:

     ```python
+    {
-    {'FLAG': 'the flag that is successfully retrived again by the interaction between script and service',
+        'FLAG': 'the flag that is successfully retrived again by the interaction between script and service',
+        'ERROR': 0, # int
-    'ERROR_MSG': 'string describing some error during script execution (may be empty)'}
+        'ERROR_MSG': 'string describing some error during script execution (may be empty)'
+    }
     ```

+Error scores:

+Always return an error as integer

+- negative integer: Service is down
+- zero: Service is up und functional
+- Positive integer: Service is up and not functional

-Examples for both scripts can be found in [examples folder](https://github.com/hsasctf/lxctf/tree/master/docs/examples/service_requirements)
+Examples for both scripts can be found [here](https://github.com/hsasctf/lxctf/blob/master/services/2019/logserver/scripts/)

 ## OS